-Hence, the government, the non-governmental organizations, the Institutions of learning, the private sector and the parastatals will have interest in such a person and hence need for the programme.
+Hence, the government, the non-governmental organizations, the Institutions of learning, the private sector and the parastatals will have interest in such a person and hence need for the program.

-The programme seeks to train competent, committed, and honest graduates that businesses and organisations need to set up, run and maintain their IT infrastructure, and derive competitive advantage through technology.
+The program seeks to train competent, committed, and honest graduates that businesses and organizations need to set up, run and maintain their IT infrastructure, and derive competitive advantage through technology.

-Philosophy of the Programme
+Philosophy of the Program